antongolub/yarn-audit-fix/README.md

 `yarn-audit-fix` is just a composition of these steps into a single utility.
 More details: [dev.to/yarn-audit-fix-workaround](https://dev.to/antongolub/yarn-audit-fix-workaround-i2a)

-2. `yarn audit` does not support custom (internal) registries.
+2. `yarn audit` does not support custom (in-house, internal) registries.
 Here are the [issue](https://github.com/yarnpkg/yarn/issues/7012) & [PR](https://github.com/yarnpkg/yarn/pull/6484) which have not yet received the green light.

 ## Install
 ```shell script